You are here

 Australia is a major economic partner and enables opportunity for our Pacific neighbours.
 Kava restrictions have long been a point of discussion for Pacific island countries.

-Last year, the Prime Minister announced a pilot program to ease limitations on the importation of kava, in recognition of the cultural and economic importance of kava for Pacific Island countries.
+Eased limitations on the importation of kava are in recognition of the cultural and economic importance of kava for Pacific Island countries.

 The first phase of the pilot, which has been implemented, increased the amount of kava allowed to be imported for personal use from 2 kilograms to 4 kilograms per passenger.

-This phase will allow for the commercial importation of kava by December 2021, and will monitor and evaluate the personal and commercial kava importation initiatives.
+The second phase allows for the commercial importation of kava from 1 December 2021, and will monitor and evaluate the personal and commercial kava importation initiatives.

 Who will benefit?